-- Only access the OSHA Outreach training within U.S. Jurisdiction.
+- Only access the training within U.S. Jurisdiction.

 After enrolling, your course is valid for 12 months, so you can access it any time during this period.
 However, after the first time you launch the course, OSHA rules state you must finish it, including the survey, within 6 months.

-Additionally, if you fail all attempts at a quiz or the final exam, you will no longer be able to access the course.
+Additionally, if you fail all attempts at an OSHA test or the final exam, you will no longer be able to access the course.

-I Finished the 30-Hour Outreach Training Course.
+I Finished the Course.
 When Will I Receive My Department of Labor (DOL) Card?